MaturityMap

 The organisation is at the frontier of best practice.
 Processes are continuously optimised, innovation is systematic, and the org serves as a benchmark for others.

-The Perceptyx Employee Listening Maturity Model is one of the most widely referenced frameworks in the people analytics space.
-It maps an organisation's journey from basic, periodic surveys to a fully integrated, continuous listening ecosystem.
-Here are its four stages:
+The Perceptyx Employee Listening Maturity Model is one of the most widely referenced frameworks in people analytics.
+It maps an organisation’s journey from basic periodic surveys to an always-on listening ecosystem.

 Annual or biannual engagement surveys with basic reporting.
 Listening is event-based and reactive, with limited action planning.